rgb250/Tool_Box/Git/git_tips.md

 ````
 Then a window containing the different commit names and the option that can be used on them will be displayed.
 For example we can **drop** a given commit.

+### b.
+Squash commits
+Imagine you want to squash different commit from your $current$ commit to your $n$ previous commit, the above command works, but you are likely to have to fix some
+conflict issues.

 ## 5) Credentials